pret/pokeheartgold/docs/CONTRIBUTING.md

 * `src/`: contains decompiled code
 * `include/`: contains header files for decompiled code
 * `include/constants/`: has constant macros to make decompiled code more readable
-* `main.lsf`: list of code files that will be compiled into a ROM
+* `main.lsf`: list of compiled files that will be linked into a ROM

 ## Matching-Decompiling ASM code into C code